Have you started a Facebook page for your blog?

 How to Create a Facebook Page

-To set up a Facebook page go to their business page set up and click on create a page.
+To set up a Facebook page go to your profile and either click on Create or the + sign to bring a drop down menu.
+Choose page.

 If you need some stock photos for your Facebook page cover image, make sure to check out my post on 18 Places for Free Girly and Styled Stock Photos.